inacks/IS3750-Addressable_LED_Controller-STM32-Example1040/README.md

-# Example1040 – IS3750 LED Controller with STM32
+# IS3750 STM32 Trafic Light Example

 This example demonstrates how to use the **IS3750 Addressable LED Controller Chip** with an STM32 microcontroller.
 The project is based on **STM32CubeIDE** and uses the **HAL drivers** from ST's Cube firmware library.